kusumotonorio/factlog/README.md

 L{ Tom Jerry Nibbles || +nil+ }
 [ { Tom Jerry Nibbles } >list ]
 ```
+Such quotations are called only once when converting the goal definitions to internal representations.

 `membero` is a built-in predicate for the relationship an element is in a list.
 ```
 { membero Jerry L{ Tom Jerry Nibbles } } query .